Uniqlo steps up Europe push with stores in Berlin and Paris

 Unlike Zara and H&M, which focus on quick turnover of fast-changing styles, Uniqlo has a slower production cycle based on long-term partnerships with its suppliers, which Hauptkorn said enables it to make high-quality products.

-Inditex and H&M have weathered the economic downturn in their core European markets relatively well, but competition is picking up from discounters like Primark (part of Associated British Foods Plc (ABF.L)) and U.S. group Forever 21, as well as online firms such as ASOS Plc (ASOS.L).
+Inditex and H&M have weathered the economic downturn in their core European markets relatively well, but competition is picking up from discounters like Primark (part of Associated British Foods Plc ) and U.S. group Forever 21, as well as online firms such as ASOS Plc.

 Inditex has more than 6,300 stores globally, while H&M has more than 3,000, including 418 in its biggest market Germany.